 find it anywhere.

 This really frustrated me, because I was having so much fun up until this point watching a game come to life on the screen in front of me based on what I was typing with my fingers.
-And now I was stuck beacuse the tutorial missed such an important detail!
-I kept staring at what my screen, hoping for a clue.
+And now I was stuck because the tutorial missed such an important detail!
+I kept staring at my screen, hoping for a clue.

 And then I had my first great epiphany of programming.
 I

 magical thing built into the language that already knows how to

 handle the cooldown for a gun.
 I made it understand how to